Menu

 Jennifer Doudna

-Founder & Chair of the IGI Governance Board
+IGI Founder & Chair of the Governance Board

 Dr. Jennifer A. Doudna is the Li Ka Shing Chancellor’s Chair and a Professor in the Departments of Chemistry and of Molecular and Cell Biology at the University of California, Berkeley.
-Her groundbreaking development of CRISPR-Cas9 as a genome-engineering technology, with collaborator Emmanuelle Charpentier, earned the two the 2020 Nobel Prize in Chemistry and forever changed the course of human and agricultural genomics research.
+Her groundbreaking development of CRISPR-Cas9 as a genome-engineering technology, with collaborator Emmanuelle Charpentier, earned the two the 2020 Nobel Prize in Chemistry and forever changed the course of genomics research across the tree of life.

-In addition to her scientific achievements, Doudna is a leader in public discussion of the ethical implications of genome editing for human biology and societies, and advocates for thoughtful approaches to the development of policies around the safe use of CRISPR technology.
+In addition to her scientific achievements, Doudna is a leader in public discussion of the ethical implications of genome editing for human biology and human societies, and advocates for thoughtful approaches to the development of policies around the safe use of CRISPR technology.

 Doudna is an investigator with the Howard Hughes Medical Institute, senior investigator at Gladstone Institutes, and the founder of the Innovative Genomics Institute.
 She co-founded and serves on the advisory panel of several companies that use CRISPR technology in unique ways.